Adding navigational controls to a PyQt5 Web Browser

 Heads up!
 You've already completed this tutorial.

-In the first part of this tutorial we put together a simple skeleton of a browser using Qt's built-in browser widget.
+In the first part of this tutorial we put together a simple skeleton of a web browser using PyQt5's built-in QWebEngineView widget.
 This allows you to open a webpage, view it and click around -- all that is handled automatically for you.
 But the interface is entirely up to you.

-To convert this bare-bones application into something more resembling an actual browser, in this part we'll set about adding UI controls.
-These are added as a series of QActions on a QToolbar.
+To convert this bare-bones application into something more resembling an actual browser, in this part we'll add navigation controls using PyQt5.
+These are added as a series of QAction objects on a QToolBar.
 We add these definitions to the __init__ block of the QMainWindow.

 python